2.2.18. Video Outputs

-Incoming and outgoing video feeds can optionally output video to a local window, as an RTP stream over UDP, to an inter pipe for other feeds to access or to a V4L2 loopback device (virtual camera).
+Incoming and outgoing video feeds can optionally output video to a local window, as an RTP stream over UDP, to an inter pipe for other feeds to access, to a V4L2 loopback device (virtual camera) or to a shared memory area for another process to read.

 For example, to display an outgoing Media Server video feed in a local window: